-In this section, we present the results of our improved targetless extrinsic calibration method based on our previous work [31].
-In addition, we perform an ablation study with the DBSCAN [37] algorithm to discuss suitable parameters for a successful targetless calibration.
-Furthermore, we evaluate the performance of the event-based object detector based on our TUMTraf Event Dataset.
-Here, we compare our results (EB) to an event-based object detector in the use case of roadside event-based cameras, which we trained on the famous DSEC-Detection Dataset [19]-[21] (EB-DSEC).
+event-based cameras, which we trained on the famous DSEC-Detection Dataset [19]-[21] (EB-DSEC).
 Lastly, we analyze in several traffic scenarios the strengths and limitations of our presented fusion approaches: early fusion based on "L-EB" labels (EF-1), early fusion based on "L-RGB" labels (EF-2), Simple Late Fusion (SLF), and Spatiotemporal Late Fusion (STLF).
-To classify these results, we carry out comparisons with the image fusion framework based on convolutional neural network (IFCNN) [53], and an early fusion based on the DSEC-Detection Dataset [19]-[21] (EF-DSEC).
+To classify these results, we carry out comparisons with the image fusion framework based on convolutional neural network (IFCNN) [50], and an early fusion based on the DSEC-Detection Dataset [19]-[21] (EF-DSEC).
 As a further ablation study, we also examined the "Confidence Threshold" hyperparameter for the method STLF.